rcspam/audio2ascii/README.md

-# audio2ascii
+# audio2ascii (Only Linux and Mac Osx)
   Natron2.0 python plugin to animate you parameters with waveform from an audio file(mp3, wav,aiff,...).
-  It use a bash script that you must have in your $PATH.
-(Only Linux and Mac Osx).
+  It use a bash script(audio2ascii.sh), sox and ffplay(from ffpmeg), you must have them in your environment PATH(for OSX the place to set it depend of your version).

   [Here is a Demo/tuto](https://www.youtube.com/watch?v=koagSOPnsVw)

  ![frame](https://cloud.githubusercontent.com/assets/10021906/8639016/ce766e70-28cc-11e5-9c19-486f64b71992.png)